danh21/8051_Basic_Projects_ASM/README.md

     - calculator:
         + Version 1: calculates sum of 2 numbers and displays on led 7-segment (SW7-SW4 is first number and SW3-SW0 is second number).
         + Version 2: calculates sum/diff of 2 numbers and displays on led 7-segment (SW7 indicates operator, SW6-SW4 is first number and SW2-SW0 is second number).
+        + Version 3: calculates sum/diff of 2 numbers and displays on leds.